 The following websites provide you with helpful information:

 The Erasmus+ program promotes equal opportunity.
 This is why students with a degree of disability (GdB) of 30 or higher are eligible for additional Erasmus funding for an Erasmus+ stay abroad.
+Severely disabled students can also receive travel support for a preparatory journey for a stay abroad in the Erasmus area (study or work placement).
 Seek advice on your funding options from the International Office early on.

 The social counseling and financial advice services of the Studierendenwerk can provide further information on funding and social benefits for students with a disability.